 Figure 1: (A) Sketch of the cortical column model.
 In layers 2/3, 4, 5, and 6 an excitatory population E (red triangles) and 3 types of inhibitory population (PV, SST, VIP cells as blue, green, orange circles: P, S and V, respectively) are present.
 In layer 1 only VIP cells are present.
 The size of the circles in the top-left panel represents the relative size of the inhibitory populations.
 Connections between groups are not shown in the top left diagram; the zoomed-in schematic to the right shows inter-population connectivity and postsynaptic receptors (AMPA, GABAA, NMDA) involved.
-The connectivity matrix is shown at the right.
+The connectivity matrix is shown at the right and visualized in the network-like sketch.
 (B)-(D) Network in three different states.
 (B) Spontaneous (resting) condition.
 Simulated firing rates match experimental firing rates21.
-(C) Feedforward-driven condition (i.e., with excitatory input to L4 pyramidal cells).
-At 700ms an constant input of 30 pA is injected to all L4 pyramidal cells and excitatory neurons in all layers increase their activity.
-(D) One feedback-driven condition (i.e., with excitatory 30 pA input to L5 pyramidal cells).
-At 700ms an input is injected in L5, and excitatory neurons in all other layers decrease their activity while interneurons in layer 6 increase their firing.
+(C) Feedforward-driven condition (i.e., with excitatory input to L4 cells).
+At 700ms an constant input of 150 pA is injected to 25% of L4 pyramidal cells and 5% of PV cells.
+Excitatory neurons in all layers increase their activity.
+(D) One feedback-driven condition (i.e., with excitatory input to L5 pyramidal cells).
+At 700ms an input of 150pA is injected to 25% of pyramidal cells and 5% of PV cells in L5, and excitatory neurons in all other layers decrease their activity while interneurons in layer 6 increase their firing.

+Spontaneous cell type and layer-specific activity

+To match the spontaneous firing rates of all cell types observed in vivo, we adjusted the global scaling value for the entire connectivity and the cell-specific background inputs to the column, similar to previous work59,60.
+The resulting simulated spontaneous, feedforward-evoked and feedback-evoked spiking activity in the cortical column is displayed as a raster plot in Fig. 1B.
+In the spontaneous state, for all cell types in our model, asynchronous irregular activity patterns were obtained, with firing rate levels matching quite closely those observed in vivo (Fig. 2A).
+The activity varied substantially across layers and cell types.
+Across all layers, pyramidal neurons exhibited the lowest firing rates in their laminar module, with mean firing rates around 2 Hz for layer 5 and below or close to 1 Hz for other layers, in agreement with experimental data23.
+In all layers, firing rates of inhibitory cells exceeded those of excitatory cells, except for VIP cells in layer 4.
+This sets the columnar model in an inhibition-dominated regime with a basal pattern of asynchronous firing61.